SF-WDI-LABS/tunely-angular/docs/sprint2.md

 POST  /api/albums
 ```

 1. In `server.js`, after the current `GET /api/albums` add a new route.
+Create the appropriate function (`function create`) in your albums controller.
 Start by just `console.log`ing the output and returning the same data you received as json.

+  > Don't forget to export the `create` function from the controller or it won't be accessible in `server.js`.

 1. Add body-parser to the server.